ARCHITECTURE:

 ORIGINAL OCCUPANTS:

 1912-25: Dr. Roderick L. Fraser (1859-1925) and his wife, Elizabeth (née Thomson, 1866-1934).
 Roderick was born in Kincardine, ON, and educated as a teacher.
 He came here c.1883 and taught at South Saanich School.
-In 1887 he married Elizabeth, daughter of Scottish immigrants William and Margaret Thomson, at their home, Bannockburn, near Mt.
-Newton in Central Saanich.
+In 1887 he married Elizabeth, daughter of Scottish immigrants William and Margaret Thomson, at their home, Bannockburn, Mt.
+Newton Cross Rd, Central Saanich.
 Roderick went to Jefferson Medical College in Philadelphia, graduating in 1891.
 He opened his medical office at the corner of Yates and Douglas Sts, then was City Health Officer until 1900.
 Roderick gained a reputation for kindness and compassion, as did Elizabeth, who often accompanied him on house calls.
-In 1901 he built a brick residence and offices at Broughton and Douglas Sts (where the Sussex now stands), designed by Thomas Hooper (demolished in 1937).
-In 1912 he built this home to provide a quieter family home, keeping his offices downtown until 1924.
+In 1901 he built a brick residence and offices at 702 Broughton, designed by Thomas Hooper (demolished in 1937).
+In 1912 he built 800 St Charles to provide a quieter family home, keeping his offices downtown until 1924.
 Roderick was a member of the BC Medical Council and the Dominion Council, and staff member of Royal Jubilee and St. Joseph’s Hospitals.

 OTHER OCCUPANTS:

-1939-45: BC Supreme Court Justice Harold Bruce Robertson (1875-1961) and Helen McGregor (née Rogers, 1880-1969).
-Harold’s father, Alexander Rocke Robertson (1841-1881), a lawyer, was Victoria’s mayor in 1870-71, an MLA and Provincial Secretary from 1871-79, and was named to the bench in 1880.
-After Alexander’s death, his wife Margaret (1845- 1912) took their seven sons to Ontario to complete their education, then returned to Victoria with them.
-Harold earned his law degree at University of Toronto’s Osgoode Hall and was called to the Ontario bar in 1897.
-He and Helen married in Peterborough, ON, in 1903.
-Harold dabbled briefly in politics, winning a 1906 by-election for the Victoria seat in the BC Legislature.
-Several months later, his party lost the election and Harold retired from politics.
-Harold practised law in Victoria until 1925, then moved to Vancouver where he was associated with the firm Robertson, Douglas & Symes.
-He came back to Victoria in 1933 when he was appointed to the Supreme Court.
+1939-45: Hon.
+Mr. Justice Harold Bruce Robertson, KC, Supreme Court, BC (1875-1961) married Helen McGregor (née Rogers, 1880-1969) in Peterborough, ON in 1903.
+[His father, Hon Alexander Rocke Robertson (1841-1881) lawyer, judge and politician, was Victoria’s mayor 1870-71, MLA and Provincial Secretary 1871-79, and named to the bench 1880.
+After his death, wife Margaret (1845-1912) took their seven sons to ON to complete their education, then brought them back to Victoria.]
+Harold earned his law degree at Osgoode Hall, Univ of Toronto and was called to the ON bar in 1897.
+He dabbled briefly in politics, winning a 1906 by-election as MLA for Victoria.
+Several months later, his party lost the election and he retired from politics.
+He practised law here until 1925, then moved to Vancouver and established the firm Robertson, Douglas & Symes.
+He came back here in 1933 when he was appointed to the Supreme Court.
 He was elevated to the BC Appeal Court in 1943, and retired in 1955.

 1950-57: William Gregory operated this property as The Grange guesthouse.